Open Monday, June 16 through

 Kentucky Department of Agriculture 2011 Most Progressive Fair Award Winner,

 Zone III, Division A

 Woodford County Fair was recognized by the Department of Agriculture as one of the top 6 fairs in the state of Kentucky by being awarded the Most Progressive Fair in Zone III, Division A. The State is divided into three Zones that have three directors that serve on the Board.
-Our President, Mary Lou Watkins, is a director in Zone III.
+Our President, Mary Lou Watkins, was a director in Zone III for five years.